Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 You’ve turned success into a science.

-While others dream, you execute.
-While others plan, you produce.
+Others dream.
+You execute.
+Others plan.
+You produce.
 You’ve built an internal operating system optimized for results.
 Goals break into milestones.
 Milestones break into tasks.
 Tasks become completed checkmarks.

 The Costs You Know Too Well